robinboncoeur/Art/docs/writing/2DE-1stEd.md

 My head snapped to her.

 “Wait.
-What if if they ask why I didn’t pick up a pair of togs when we picked up the dress — ”
+What if they ask why I didn’t pick up a pair of togs when we picked up the dress — ”

 She glanced at me sharply.
 “Ever hear of ‘Martha Monthly’?”